fusiongyro/lbac/tutor10.md

        if Look <> CR then Abort('Unexpected data after ''.''');
     end.
     {--------------------------------------------------------------}

 At this point, TINY  will  accept  only  one input "program," the null program:

      PROGRAM .   (or 'p.' in our shorthand.)

-Note, though, that the  compiler  DOES  generate correct code for this program.
+Note, though, that the  compiler  `does`  generate correct code for this program.
 It will run, and do  what  you'd  expect  the null program to do, that is, nothing but return gracefully to the OS.